Rocky Rodent: Plot and gameplay

 When Rocky begins eating at Pie Face Balboa's restaurant, he unintentionally eats an envelope with Balboa's protection money.
 As a result, mobsters take Balboa's daughter.
 Balboa asks Rocky to rescue his daughter, promising him an All-You-Can-Eat buffet for her return.

 As Rocky Rodent, the player plays a rodent who must use four various hairstyles to rescue the daughter of the owner of Rocky's favorite eatery.
-Rocky Rodent is a platform game with six levels with multiple stages, similar to a cross between Sonic the Hedgehog and Super Mario Brothers.
-Text bubbles appear during cutscenes; making the game look more like a comic book rather than a Saturday morning cartoon.
+Rocky Rodent is a platform game with six levels with multiple stages, similar to a cross between Sonic the Hedgehog and Super Mario Bros..
+Text bubbles appear during cutscenes, making the game look more like a comic book than a Saturday morning cartoon.

+Reception

+The game received mixed reviews upon release.